andrasq/node-restiq/Readme.md

   for static paths is a single hash lookup, vs a for loop over a list of regexp objects).
 Even though path params are faster to extract with a regexp than parsing the query string, it does not make up for the routing latency.
-- this may be obvious, but passing just REST or just GET params is faster than passing both
+- this may be obvious, but passing just path or just query params is faster than passing both
 - using `res.write()` to reply imposes a throttle of 25 requests per connection.
-Workaround is to set `res.socket.setNoDelay()` to disable the TCP/IP Nagle write combining.
-Only disable for local traffic.
+Workaround is to set `res.socket.setNoDelay()` to disable the TCP/IP Nagle algorithm.
+Only disable for local traffic, never across the internet.

 Todo
 ----